jouho/geoblockchain/README.md

 ### Purpose

 The motivation behind this project is to support vulnerable populations around the world.
 Vulnerable populations include, but not limited to, economically disadvantaged, racial and ethnic minorities, the uninsured, low-income children, the elderly, the homeless, those with human immunodeficiency virus (HIV), and those with other chronic health conditions, including severe mental illness.
 It may also include rural residents, who often encounter barriers to accessing healthcare services.
 The vulnerability of these individuals is enhanced by race, ethnicity, age, sex, and factors such as income, insurance coverage (or lack thereof), and absence of a usual source of care.
 Their health and healthcare problems intersect with social factors, including housing, poverty, inadequate education, and geographical factors, such as access to locations and environmental factors.
-This project is dedicated to these populations and aims to provide a brand new method to address the vulnerability of such groups.
+This project is dedicated to these populations and aims to provide a brand new method to address such groups.

 ### Authors

 ![](img/hgis.png)

-The initial idea and design of this project is created by Bo Zhao, a geography professor at the University of Washington and the Pincipal Investigator at Humanistic GIS Laboratory.
+The initial idea and design of this project are created by Bo Zhao, a geography professor at the University of Washington and the Principal Investigator at Humanistic GIS Laboratory.
 The initial development of the application is developed by Jou Ho, an undergraduate student at the University of Washington and a member of HGIS Lab.
-For more information about us and the HGIS Lab, visit our website at <https://hgis.uw.edu/>
+For more information about the HGIS Lab and us, visit our website at <https://hgis.uw.edu/>

 ### Goals